gabrieljaguiar/image-meta-feature-extractor/README.md

 ## Meta-Features

-In this library 97 meta-features from different families:
+In this library, 97 meta-features are extracted.

 - Statistical (3)
 - Colour-based (36)